marcotoronto/rdm-test/content/01_file_naming.md

 Goal
 {: .label .label-green }
-    The characters in file names should be able to handled by all computer systems, and the names should be brief and easily searchable.
+    - The characters in file names should be able to handled by all computer systems.
+    - The names should be brief and easily searchable.

 Only use the following: